 My Mom always added beans to her taco filling.
 It was her little secret for extending the filling to feed four hungry mouths in our house.
 I added beans here too- black ones, but you can add any beans you’d like.
 That extra fiber is good stuff.

-Sneak peek: Here I am with Brooks in the McCormick kitchens (along with Chef Mark Garcia- Director of McCormick Kitchens).
-That dish you see there will be the one that Brooks will be sharing on his blog next week, along with the video that we made preparing it together!
+Sneak peek: Here I am with my son Brooks (RecipeBoy.com) in the McCormick kitchens (along with Chef Mark Garcia- Director of McCormick Kitchens).

 Yield: 8 sliders (or 4 burger-sized Joe's)

 Prep Time: 20 minutes